 It’s in the best interest of both users and email service providers to drive the adoption of DMARC.
 BIMI has a chance to finally move the numbers in the right direction.

-Emails signed with logos will also build users’ trust, especially if the content that follows is valuable.
-They will certainly feel safer opening emails from familiar sources.
+As the survey proves, emails signed with logos build users’ trust, especially if the content that follows is valuable.
+Customers certainly feel safer opening emails from familiar sources.

 BIMI will likely expand at some point to other forms of online communication.
 Those that participate will be able to continuously develop brand awareness and quickly gain recognition.